Rare, antiquarian, used & out-of-print books by or about Women Travellers, at Horizon Books.

 US$140. bookID # 9602

 GRAUSTEIN, Jeannette E.; Thomas Nuttall, Naturalist; Explorations in America 1808 -1841.
-Cambridge, Harvard University Press, 1967, First Edition, 8vo [24 x 16 cm]; xiv, 481 pp, frontis, illus including full-page, double-page maps, notes, index, orig pictorial cloth, gilt spine title lettering, dj (slightly rubbed at corner, not price clipped), fine and clean, unmarked.
+Cambridge, Harvard University Press, 1967, First Edition, 8vo [24 x 16 cm]; xiv, 481 pp, frontis, illustrations including full-page, double-page maps, notes, index, original pictorial cloth, gilt spine title lettering, dj (slightly rubbed at corner, not price clipped), fine and clean, unmarked.

 The first full-length biography of Nuttall, who traveled up the Missouri with the Astoria party which was heading across the country in 1811.
 He left the party to collect specimens for a perilous three months in hostile Indian country.
 In 1818 he journeyed alone in the Southwest for two years.
 In 1834 he traveled with Wyeth to the Pacific.
 Nuttall was acquainted with Daniel Boone, Richard Henry Dana (who mentions him in his 'Two Years Before the Mast', having traveled back around Cape Horn with him), Audubon and Emerson and made many important contributions to natural history knowledge, including ornithology and botany, and his travels in Arkansas are a classic travel narrative.